 Things aren’t really labeled clearly or they aren’t put in categories that I would expect them to be in.”

 The opera goers we spoke to were male and female, in their mid-twenties to mid-forties, and had been fans of the performing arts since they were young.
 They had goals like discovering new productions, choosing a production to see, and to discover visitor details.

-Being that users were frustrated with the website’s architecture, Amanda did an open cart sort to discover new ways to organize the website’s information.
+Because users were frustrated with the website’s architecture, we did an open cart sort to discover new ways to organize the website’s information.
 The team sorted the cards internally and she used the final sort to inform the sitemap.

 A sitemap is a hierarchical diagram showing the structure of a website and defines a website’s taxonomy.
-The new website structure explored by the UX Designer, Amanda White, was influenced by user research and implemented in the new sitemap.
-The key changes made in the new website’s structure follows:
+The new website structure we explored was influenced by user research and implemented in the new sitemap.
+The key changes made in the new website’s structure were:

 - Separating tickets into a distinctive category and renaming ‘Buy Tickets’ to improve clarity

-- Creating a ‘Plan Your Experience’ category where users can easier find information related to planning their visit
+- Creating a ‘Plan Your Experience’ category where users can more easily find information related to planning their visit

 - Adding the ‘Calendar’ to the global navigation